 Image: A user can say the "Adjust" command, which they see in the App bar to adjust the position of the app

 When apps follow this rule, users can easily understand what to say to control the system.
 While gazing at a button in HoloLens (1st gen), you'll see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
 To reveal voice tooltips in HoloLens 2, show the voice cursor by saying "select" or "What can I say" (See image).

 Image: "See it, say it" commands appear below the buttons

 Voice commands for fast hologram manipulation

-There are a number of voice commands you can say while gazing at a hologram to quickly perform manipulation tasks.
-These voice commands work on app windows as well as 3D objects you have placed in the world.
+There are many voice commands you can say while gazing at a hologram to quickly do manipulation tasks.
+These voice commands work on app windows and 3D objects you've placed in the world.

 Hologram manipulation commands

 On HoloLens 2, you can also create more natural interactions in combination with eye-gaze, which implicitly provides contextual information about what you are referring to.
 For example, you could look at a hologram and say "put this" and then look over where you want to place it and say "over here".
 Or you could look at a holographic part on a complex machine and say: "give me more information about this".